AVOIDING RAGDOLL KITTEN SCAMS

 Verifying Breeder's Veterinarian

-Requesting the name and phone number of the breeder's veterinarian is a smart move to ensure transparency and verify the health and care of the kittens.
-Reputable breeders should readily provide this information as part of their commitment to the well-being of their cats.
-If you encounter any hesitation or reluctance from the breeder in sharing this information, it could be a red flag.
-Our veterinarian is Dr. Kelly at Southwest Animal Hospital, and we welcome inquiries or references from potential adopters to affirm our dedication to the health and welfare of our Ragdoll kittens.
+Asking for the name and number of a breeder’s veterinarian is a good way to make sure the breeder has kittens and they are getting vet care.
+Reputable breeders will provide this information as part of their commitment to their cats.
+If you get any hesitation or resistance from the breeder in sharing this information, it’s a red flag.
+Our veterinarian is Dr. Kelly at Southwest Animal Hospital and we welcome inquiries or references from potential adopters to verify our commitment to the health and well being of our Ragdoll kittens.

 Speaking to the Breeder Directly

-Speaking to the breeder directly over the phone is an essential step in establishing trust and verifying their legitimacy.
-Scammers often avoid phone calls or may have difficulty communicating in fluent English, which can be a warning sign.
-A genuine breeder should be open to speaking with you directly, answering your questions, and providing reassurance about their breeding practices and the well-being of their kittens.
-If you encounter any hesitancy or communication barriers during the phone call, proceed with caution and consider it a potential red flag.
+When you talk to the breeder on the phone it’s an important step in building trust and verifying their legitimacy.
+Scammers will often avoid phone calls or struggle to speak English which can be a warning sign.
+A real breeder will be happy to talk to you, answer your questions and reassure you about their breeding practices and the health of their kittens.
+If you encounter any hesitation or communication barriers during the call then be cautious and consider it a red flag.

 Beware of Unusually Low Prices